Business Cycle Report (September 29, 2022)

 The business cycle has a major impact on financial markets; recessions usually accompany bear markets in equities.
 The intention of this report is to keep our readers apprised of the potential for recession, updated on a monthly basis.
 Although it isn’t the final word on our views about recession, it is part of our process in signaling the potential for a downturn.

-The Confluence Diffusion Index declined for the second consecutive month.
-The latest report showed that seven out of 11 benchmarks are in expansion territory.
-The diffusion index declined from +0.8789 to +0.6364 but remains well above the recession signal of +0.2500.
+The Confluence Diffusion Index fell into contraction territory for the first time since 2020.
+The latest report showed that five out of 11 benchmarks are in contraction territory.
+The diffusion index declined from +0.3939 to +0.2121, slightly below the recession signal of +0.2500.

 The chart above shows the Confluence Diffusion Index.
 It uses a three-month moving average of 11 leading indicators to track the state of the business cycle.
 The red line signals when the business cycle is headed toward a contraction, while the blue line signals when the business cycle is in recovery.
 The diffusion index currently provides about six months of lead time for a contraction and five months of lead time for recovery.
 Continue reading for an in-depth understanding of how the indicators are performing.
 At the end of the report, the Glossary of Charts describes each chart and its measures.
 In addition, a chart title listed in red indicates that the index is signaling recession.